Mary O'Donnell: Biography

-O'Donnell left teaching to work as a Drama Critic and journalist on the Sunday Tribune (1988-1991).
-It was then that her literary output increased.
-O'Donnell became a regular contributor to The Irish Times, The Irish Independent and on Raidió Teilifís Éireann (RTÉ) as well as on various literary journals.
-Her first novel, The Light-Makers, was a best-seller and won the Sunday Tribune's Best New Irish Novel for 1992.
+O'Donnell left teaching to work as a Drama Critic and journalist for the Sunday Tribune (1988–1991).
+During that period, her literary output increased.
+She became a regular contributor to The Irish Times, The Irish Independent and Raidió Teilifís Éireann (RTÉ) as well as to various literary journals.
+Her first novel, The Light-Makers, was an Irish best-seller and won the Sunday Tribune's Best New Irish Novel for 1992.

-She has written and published four novels, including The Elysium Testament and Where They Lie, eight collections of poetry (including Those April Fevers Arc UK 2015 and "Massacre of the Birds", Salmon 2020), two volumes of short stories and radio broadcasts and won several awards for her writing in both fiction and poetry.
+She has written and published four novels, including The Elysium Testament and Where They Lie, eight collections of poetry (including Those April Fevers Arc UK 2015 and "Massacre of the Birds", Salmon 2020), and three volumes of short stories.
+She has also taken part in several RTE radio programmes she scripted and presented, and won several awards for her writing in both fiction and poetry.
 In 2007 she was writer-in-residence at the Princess Grace Irish Library in Monaco.
 Her work has been translated into Hungarian, for which she was co-recipient of the 2012 Irodalmi Jelen Award for Translation.
+Most recently, her poetry has been translated into Brazilian Portuguese and her short stories into Spanish (in Argentina).
 The work Giving Shape to the Moment: the Art of Mary O'Donnell, Poet, Novelist & Short-story Writer includes a selection of essays responding to her writing in each genre, an interview from Irish academic Dr Anne Fogarty, and offers a powerful overview of her contribution to Irish letters.